sm64pc/sm64ex/README.md

 Fork of [sm64pc/sm64ex](https://github.com/sm64pc/sm64ex) that adds support for [RT64](https://github.com/DarioSamo/RT64), a hardware-accelerated real-time raytracer.

+## Technical Preview

+This mod is currently a technical preview and should only be used by those willing to tolerate problems such as visual glitches and performance problems.
+This project is subject to have major changes in the future in anything from the architecture, design, aesthetic and its performance.

+Please do not report issues that don't provide helpful information.
+Remember to check if your problem has already been reported on the issue tracker.

+Performance is the first thing that will be worked on and it has plenty of room for optimization at the moment.
+If you cannot reach the target framerate, it's recommended to lower the resolution with the internal scaler, as it has the biggest impact in performance out of all the options.

+## Requirements
+* Windows 10 (due to RT64 dependency)
+* GPU with DXR support (make sure your drivers are up to date!)

+## Features
+* Fully path-traced renderer.
+* Custom level lights for all stages.
+* Dynamic sphere lights for objects and particles.
+* Classic Phong shading.
+* Normal map support.
+* Custom material properties based on texture names.
+* Custom material properties based on geometry layouts.
+* Real-time raytraced reflections.
+* Real-time raytraced refractions.
+* Real-time raytraced global illumination.
+* Real-time denoiser (experimental).
+* All preconfigured for a full playthrough.

 ## Building
 For building instructions, please refer to the [sm64ex wiki](https://github.com/sm64pc/sm64ex/wiki) and follow the process as normal with these additional build flags: